LogosInitiative/logla/README.md

 We will also consdier allowing cmavo in `cvvv` form where the second to last vowel is either `i` or `u`.
 This more than doubles the available cmavo space.

+#### Numbers

+do rei mi fa so la ti ?

 ### Gisma

+Gisma will be defined with order but also with case tags wherever applicable.
+For instance `klama`

+The Gisma will be largey redone.
+Loglan and Lojban made the mistake of importing words by *mixing* the letters from words of the six most common languages.
+This only served to create words no one recognizes, and in the case of Lojban that sound mostly like atonal Mandarin.
+Instead Logla will borrow words whole, modifying them as little as possible to fit the morphology.

 ## Grammar

 You may have already noticed somthing is up with the last letter or gisma.
 They're all `a`!
 The reason is simple.
 The last letter of any word indicates the predicate slot within the word that is intended.
 So for example the Lojban word for come/go/travel is `klama`.
-Hence a `klama` is a travaller, a `klame` is a destination of travel, `klami` is an origin of travel, `klamo` is the route travelled, and a `klamu` is the means of travel.
+Hence a *klama* is a travaller, a *klame* is a destination of travel, a *klami* is an origin of travel, a *klamo* is a route travelled, and a *klamu* is a mode of transport.